ChaofeiQI/LCN-4/README.md

-# Rethinking Depth: Shallow Deep Learning Can Still Excel in Few-Shot Learning
+# Shallow Deep Learning Can Still Excel in Fine-Grained Few-Shot Learning

 This package includes our codes for implementing "Rethinking Depth: Shallow Deep Learning Can Still Excel in Few-Shot Learning".
 (First Release Date: 2024-7-10)